-A wide variety of branches of Science Literacy or semi-independent ‘issue literacies’ have emerged over the last two decades (Science Literacy in Developing Countries - Landscape Survey).
+A wide variety of branches of Science Literacy or semi-independent ‘issue literacies’ have emerged over the last two decades.
 Equally, there is experimentation and innovation with numerous different approaches and delivery mechanisms.
-Comparable evidence of the impact of these different approaches through data and rigorous impact evaluation should assist policy making and decisions on investment in Science Literacy.
+Comparable evidence of the impact of these different approaches through data and rigorous impact evaluation should assist policy making and decisions on investment in Science Literacy and related activities.

 The study will include examination across formal education, through schools and higher education institutions; non-formal/informal education through the programmes of e.g. science centres, associations, academies, museums, libraries, health clinics and community centres; engagement with Citizen Science initiatives; online mechanisms through e-learning and encounters with digital media; and, static facilities print-based distribution.

 Please contact Valentina De Col if you have questions, suggestions or are interested in becoming involved.